Venereau-type polynomials as potential counterexamples: Polynomials

-In \cite{FreudDaigle}, it was shown (essentially using Theorem \ref{VTypeResidual} and Asanuma's Theorem \cite{Asanuma}) that all \Vtype polynomials are stable coordinates; however, no bound was given on the number of additional variables needed.
-It was previously shown in \cite{Freud} that for $f_1$ and $f_2$, only one additional variable is needed.
-It turns out one is sufficent for all \Vtype polynomials.
+By Theorem \ref{Asanuma}, all \Vtype polynomials are stable coordinates.
+However, no bound is given on the number of additional variables needed.
+It was previously shown by Freudenburg \cite{Freud} that for $f_1$ and $f_2$, only one additional variable is needed; it turns out one is sufficient for all \Vtype polynomials.

-\begin{theorem} Let $f=y+xQ$, $Q \in R[v,w]$ be a \Vtype polynomial.
-Then there exists $\phi \in \Aut _R R[y,z,u,t]$ with $\phi(y)=f$ and $\phi$ stably tame. \end{theorem}
+\begin{theorem} Let $f=y+xQ$, $Q \in \IC[x][v,w]$ be a \Vtype polynomial.
+Then there exists $\phi \in \GA_4(\IC[x])$ with $\phi(y)=f$ and $\phi$ stably tame. \end{theorem}